Ajayiopeyemi90/FlexisafWeek5/README.md

 ## Description
 In this project i wrote a  program that calculate hours in a day, using interface with two methods and with my class  implementing the interface.
-There are two 3 files
+There are 3 files, `Hour:` interface, `dayshours:` interface implementation class, `Main:` Main class.

 ## Features